milkct/MAFT/README.md

 <<<<<<< HEAD
-# MAFT: Lightweight Semantic Segmentation Toolbox
+# MAFT: A Lightweight Network for Segmentation of Rocks of Mars based on an Adaptive Frequency Transformer

-This repository provides the official PyTorch implementation for MAFT and related lightweight semantic segmentation models.

 ## Features

-- Modular and extensible codebase based on MMSegmentation.
 - Supports training, evaluation, and visualization.
-- Includes multiple backbone architectures and configuration files.
+- Includes the identification of rocks on the surface of Mars
 - Ready-to-use scripts for single/multi-GPU training and testing.

 ## Installation